z-------------/CPod/README.md

 2. Run Gulp to compile SCSS and Pug, concatenate .js files, etc (`gulp`)
 3. Start the app (`electron .`)

-To build a Windows installer, run `yarn dist`.
+To package the app, run `yarn dist`.

 ## To-do